miltondw/app-notes-login/README.md

-# Apllication notes app with login and CRUD
+# Apllication notes with login and CRUD